What Your Jewelry Colors Say About You

 The SOLO Color Philosophy

-Color isn’t random — it’s instinctive.
-The gemstones you’re drawn to often mirror what’s going on inside you.
-That’s why every piece I make begins with color.
-Whether it’s a deep turquoise strand, a flash of coral, or a soft pastel mix, the goal is always the same: to create something that makes you feel something when you put it on.
+Color is not random.
+It is instinctive.
+The gemstones you are drawn to often mirror what is happening inside you.
+That is why every piece I make begins with color.
+Whether it is a deep turquoise strand, a flash of coral, or a soft pastel mix, the goal is always the same: to create something that makes you feel something the moment you put it on.

-That moment of connection — when you see the colors, feel the weight of the stones, and sense that spark — that’s the power of color.
-It’s not just what you wear; it’s how it makes you feel.
+That moment of connection, when you see the colors, feel the weight of the stones, and sense that spark, that is the power of color.
+It is not just what you wear.
+It is how it makes you feel.

 Sources